-Pinch hangs.
 We've got two 4"x4" pinches set up at home, but you can also find some decent pinches in the gym or on a system board.
 Hang for 7s, rest for 3s, repeat ~7 times per set.
-I often mix this into a hangboard workout to get more interest than just the crimps.

-Curl your way up and down until failure and repeat.
-I do both ways: pull wrists up to lift the weight, working out the extensors, and roll wrists down to lift the weight, working out flexors.
+Take a stick, drill a hole through, and hang a rope.
+Curl both ways: pull wrists up to lift the weight, working out the extensors, and roll wrists down to lift the weight, working out flexors.
 The direction that the rope twists around the stick matters, too.

 Or, buy one:

 On a system board there's usually rows of mirrored pinches that you can do laps on.
 Find some decent feet and go up left-right and back down till you pump out.
 It sucks and it works.